Muthupet: Mangroves and lagoons

-Muthupet mangrove forest is located at the southern end of the Cauvery delta, covering an area of approximately 13,500 ha of which only 4% is occupied by well-grown mangroves.
-The rivers Paminiyar, Koraiyar, Kilaithankiyar, Marakkakoraiyar and other tributaries of the river Cauvery flow through Muthupet and its adjacent villages.
-At the tail end, they form a lagoon before meeting the sea.
+Muthupet mangrove forest is located at the southern end of the Kaveri delta, covering an area of approximately 13,500 ha of which only 4% is occupied by well-grown mangroves.
+The rivers Paminiyar, Koraiyar, Kilaithankiyar, Marakkakoraiyar and other tributaries of the river Kaveri flow through Muthupet and its adjacent villages.
+At the tail end, they form the Kaveri Lagoon before meeting the sea.

 The northern and western borders of the lagoon are occupied by muddy silt ground which is devoid of mangroves.
 The mangroves beyond Muthupet Lagoon are discontinuously found along the shore and extend up to Point Calimere.
 Muthupet mangrove forest was under the control of Chatram Department from 1853 to 1912 (Chengappa, 1918).
 The government of the presidency of Madras Gazette (1937) shows that, from 1923 to 1936, half of the revenue obtained from selling mangrove products was paid to the revenue department and the remaining half was spent to maintain the "chatrams" (charity homes).
 The government declared the Muthupet mangrove forest as revenue forest in February 1937 and, accordingly, the mangrove forest was handed over to the forest department of the Madras presidency.

 The forest is maintained by the Tamil Nadu Forest Department.
 The mangrove forest is divided into the Palanjur, Thamarankottai, Maravakkadu, Vadakadu, Thuraikadu and Muthupet reserve forests.

 Muthupet reserve forest covers the lagoon, river creeks and the mudflats.
 Muthupet Lagoon (Mullipallam) is a natural lagoon that is 8 km from nearby Muthupet town and can only be reached by boat.
 The lagoon is shallow with an average depth of 1 m.
 The bottom of the lagoon is formed of silt clay substratum.
 The tidal fluctuations can be observed by the exposure of oyster beds and roots during low tide.

 These tidal fluctuations play a major role in dispersing mangrove seeds.
 Dense mangroves mostly cover the lagoon shore.
 Islets are found on the western side and submerged during high tide.
 The salinity is a major environmental factor that controls zonation of Muthupet mangrove forest.
 Avicennia marina is the single dominant plant species.